-Welcome to the first instalment of my monthly book club!
+Welcome to the first instalment of my book club.

-Every month I'll be choosing a book that I've really enjoyed or found useful.
-I also think that these books can give a clearer perspective to wellness without having to troll through opinion based social media posts.
+I'll regularly be choosing a book that I've really enjoyed or found useful.
+I also think that these books can give a clearer perspective to wellness without having to trawl through opinion based social media posts.

-The book that I have chosen for January is 'The Pioppi Diet' by Dr Aseem Malhotra and Donal O'Neill.
+The first book that I have chosen is 'The Pioppi Diet' by Dr Aseem Malhotra and Donal O'Neill.

 I have decided that this is an ideal first book for 2019, because although it has ‘diet’ in the title, it doesn’t necessarily represent an approach to eating that is in the classical form a ‘diet.’
 The idea of diets and short terms changes in order to gain long term benefits, has always been one that doesn’t resonate particularly well with me.